Zryak/Open-Games/README.md

-# By using this site to find games to play, you agree to out terms of use.
+# By using this site to find games to play, you agree to our terms of use.

 1. Don't get the games blocked
 2. Don't be obviously playing in class